-Normally you will find that faculty or department staff will retire at the end of a semester.
+Faculty or department staff generally retire at the end of a semester.
 While most choose to retire at the end of the spring semester, you may have notification of a fall retirement also.
 Any non-faculty members in your department may, of course, choose any time of the year to retire.